JModi16/Pilates/README.md

 # Credits
-1. Code Institute - It was a pure pleasure to learn HTML, CSS, use of the Bootstrap, and Gitpod with Code Institute.
+1. Code Institute - It was a great pleasure to learn HTML, CSS, use of the Bootstrap, and Gitpod with Code Institute.
 Participating in the course allows me to develop my frontend development skills.
 I partcularly enjoyed the carousel creation and booking form creation where knowledge was obtained from the Love running and BoardGames project.Their tutor support was good when they were available.
 2. Manuel Perez Romero from Bristol City College for his support and lecturing.
-3. Gareth McGirr - my menthor, was helpful and provided me good ideas to progress with this project.
+3. Gareth McGirr - my mentor, was helpful and provided me good ideas to progress with this project.
 4. Slack community channels - Their support and advise was good.
 5. Images on the home page and classes page were downloaded from [FreePik](https://www.freepik.com) and images for my carousel were from [David Lloyd gym](https://www.davidlloyd.co.uk/pilates/)
-6. My Pilates class at my local sports centre who inspired me to generate this idea
+6. My Pilates class at my local sports centre who inspired me to generate this idea.